-Notwithstanding any other provision of this article, 9 10 the Chief Procurement Officer or the head of a purchasing agency may make emergency procurements when there is a threat 11 to public health, welfare, or safety under emergency 12 13 conditions, as defined by rule.
-Emergency procurements made 14 under this section shall be made with as much competition as 15 is practicable under the circumstances.
-The authority to make 16 emergency procurements may not be delegated.
-A written 17 determination of the basis for the emergency and for the 18 selection of the particular contractor shall be included in the contract file.
-19
+Notwithstanding any other provision of this article, the Chief Procurement Officer or the head of a purchasing agency may make emergency procurements when there is a threat to public health, welfare, or safety under emergency conditions, as defined by rule.
+Emergency procurements made under this section shall be made with as much competition as is practicable under the circumstances.
+The authority to make emergency procurements may not be delegated.
+A written determination of the basis for the emergency and for the selection of the particular contractor shall be included in the contract file.

-Notwithstanding any other provision of this article, the Chief Procurement Officer or the head of a purchasing agency, with prior public notice, may initiate a procurement above the small purchase amount specified in Section 41-4-134A when the officer or agency head determines that an unusual or unique situation exists that makes the application of all requirements of competitive sealed bidding or competitive sealed proposals contrary to the public interest.
-Any special 1 2 procurement under this section shall be made with as much competition as is practicable under the circumstances.
-A 3 written determination of the basis for the procurement and for 4 5 the selection of the particular contractor shall be included by the Chief Procurement Officer or the head of the purchasing 6 7 agency in the contract file.
-The Chief Procurement Officer shall publish an annual report, subject to Section 41-4-115A, 8 that describes all determinations made under this section 9 10 during the prior calendar year.
+Notwithstanding any other provision of this article, the Chief Procurement Officer or the head of a purchasing agency, with prior public notice, may initiate a procurement above the small purchase amount specified in Section 41-4-134 when the officer or agency head determines that an unusual or unique situation exists that makes the application of all requirements of competitive sealed bidding or competitive sealed proposals contrary to the public interest.
+Any special procurement under this section shall be made with as much competition as is practicable under the circumstances.
+A written determination of the basis for the procurement and for the selection of the particular contractor shall be included by the Chief Procurement Officer or the head of the purchasing agency in the contract file.
+The Chief Procurement Officer shall publish an annual report, subject to Section 41-4-115, that describes all determinations made under this section during the prior calendar year.

-When it is determined to be in the best interests of the state, as specified by rule, an invitation to bid, a request for proposals, or other solicitation under this article may be cancelled, and any or all bids or proposals received may be rejected.
+When it is determined to be in the best interest of the state, as specified by rule, an invitation to bid, a request for proposals, or other solicitation under this article may be cancelled, and any or all bids or proposals received may be rejected.

-(a) A written determination of nonresponsibility of a bidder or offeror shall be made in accordance with rules adopted by the Chief Procurement Officer.
-The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for a determination of nonresponsibility with respect to the bidder or offeror.

-(b) Confidential information furnished by a bidder or offeror under this section may not be disclosed outside of the Office of the Chief Procurement Officer or the purchasing

-1 agency without the prior written consent of the bidder or 2 offeror.
+- (a) A written determination of nonresponsibility of a bidder or offeror shall be made in accordance with rules adopted by the Chief Procurement Officer.
+The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for a determination of nonresponsibility with respect to the bidder or offeror. - (b) Confidential information furnished by a bidder or offeror under this section may not be disclosed outside of the Office of the Chief Procurement Officer or the purchasing agency without the prior written consent of the bidder or offeror.

-Prospective suppliers may be prequalified for particular types of supplies or services.
-The method of submitting prequalification information and the information required in order to be prequalified shall be determined by the Chief Procurement Officer.
+Prospective suppliers may be prequalified for

+particular types of supplies or services.
+The method of

+submitting prequalification information and the information

+required in order to be prequalified shall be determined by

+the Chief Procurement Officer.

+S41-4-141.

-10 The Chief Procurement Officer may request factual 11 information reasonably available to the bidder or offeror to 12 substantiate that the price or cost offered, or some portion 13 of it, is reasonable when either of the following occur:
+The Chief Procurement Officer may request factual information reasonably available to the bidder or offeror to substantiate that the price or cost offered, or some portion of it, is reasonable when either of the following occur:

-14 (1) The price is not any of the following: 15 a.
+- (1) The price is not any of the following:

+- a.
 Based on adequate price competition.

-16 b.
+- b.
 Based on established catalogue or market prices.

-17 c.
+- c.
 Set by law or rule.

-18 (2) The price or cost exceeds an amount established19 by rule.
+- 15 (2) The price or cost exceeds an amount established 16 by rule.

+- 17 \$41-4-142.
-20 §41-4-142A. (a) For the purpose of this section, the 21 following terms shall have the respective meanings ascribed by 22 this section:

-(1) AFFILIATE.
-A related party as defined in

-subsection (b) of Section 40-23-190 as that provision exists

-on January 1, 2004.

-(2) STATE DEPARTMENT or AGENCY.
+- (a) For the purpose of this section, the following terms shall have the respective meanings ascribed by this section: - 21 (1) AFFILIATE.
+A related party as defined in 22 subsection (b) of Section 40-23-190 as that provision exists 23 on January 1, 2004. - (2) STATE DEPARTMENT or AGENCY.
 Every state office, department, division, bureau, board, or commission of the State of Alabama.